blallau/cluster-ansible-aio/README.md

     git clone https://github.com/blallau/cluster-ansible-aio
     cd cluster-ansible-aio

+2. Describe the type of machine required and how to configure and provision these machines with variables from **group_vars/all.yml**

-2. Bootstrap hypervisor, and create virtual nodes.
+3. Bootstrap hypervisor, and create virtual nodes.

-By default, virtual nodes OS will be same as hypervisor OS.

     ./cluster-ansible-aio create-virtual-nodes

-Virtual nodes OS can be override using **guest_os_distro** variable.

-Example: in case of Ubuntu hypervisor and Debian virtual nodes wanted.

-    ./cluster-ansible-aio create-virtual-nodes -e guest_os_distro=debian

 Any of the default role variables can be easily overridden with variables from **group_vars/all.yml** and **roles/virtual_nodes/vars/main.yml**.